Fiona Patten: Reason Party (2017–2024)

 On 22 August 2017, there were reports that the Australian Sex Party would be changing its name and becoming the Reason Party.
 This was later confirmed, and the Reason Party registered for federal elections in Australia in May 2018, and was confirmed as "Reason Australia" on 30 August 2018.

 In December 2018, Patten put forward a legislative bill to legalise cannabis in the state of Victoria.

 In February 2022, the state of Victoria decriminalised sex work.
 The bill passed to repeal offences and criminal penalties for consensual sex work between adults.
-"The Sex Work Decriminalisation Act 2021 will partially abolish street-based sex work offences and associated public health offences, remove the licensing system and move to regulate the industry through existing agencies."
 Patten has been referenced as having led Victoria's review into decriminalising the industry and been fighting for reforms for 40 years.

 In February 2022, Patten introduced a bill to the Victorian upper house to decriminalise all drugs.
 Under the proposal police would issue a compulsory notice and referral of drug education or treatment to people found to have used or possessed an illicit drug.
 Those who comply with the notice will not be found guilty or receive a criminal record.
 "Patrick Lawrence, chief executive of addiction, mental health and legal services hub First Step, said the bill would ensure those struggling with addiction, who were often targeted by Victoria's drug laws, received help rather than condemnation."